arc-l/rvg/README.md

 For more detailed examples, please see [here](https://github.com/arc-l/rvg/tree/main/python-example).

 ### Configuration files
-Except setting everything in your code, you can also set up the environment in a configuration file.
+Except setting up everything in your code, you can also set up the environment in a configuration file.
 Here's an example of the configuration file:
 ```xml
 <?xml version="1.0" encoding="UTF-8" ?>
 <root>